Let’s go behind and try to find Michael Grandinetti walks through steel secret concealed in the solid steel wall.

 The “Broom Suspension” aka “The Ethereal Suspension” or “Aérial Suspension” was created by Jean Eugene Robert-Houdin way back in 1849.

-You can find out the secret of this trick from the book “Magic For Beginners” by Harry Baron.
+You can find the secret of this suspension trick in these books:

 Click on this: Link